 Special Session on Genetic Improvement @WCCI 2020

-The Special Session on Genetic Improvement will be held at the IEEE Congress on Evolutionary Computation (CEC), part of the IEEE World Congress on Computational Intelligence WCCI, 2020, on 19-24 July 2020.
-The conference will be fully virtual.
+The Special Session on Genetic Improvement was held at the IEEE Congress on Evolutionary Computation (CEC), part of the IEEE World Congress on Computational Intelligence WCCI, 2020, on 19-24 July 2020.
+The conference was fully virtual.
 Details can be found here.

 In the past ten years there has been a dramatic increase in work on Search-Based Software Engineering (SBSE), an approach to software engineering in which search-based optimisation algorithms are used to address problems.
 The approach is attractive because it offers a suite of adaptive automated and semi-automated solutions in situations typified by large complex problem spaces with multiple competing and conflicting objectives.